Albert Carrington: Excommunication and readmission

 Carrington was excommunicated from the LDS Church by the Quorum of the Twelve Apostles on November 6, 1885, for adultery, fornication, and "lewd and lascivious conduct".
 Carrington's extramarital relationships had begun in England while he was the mission president; he had hid these relationships from the leaders of the church for over 10 years and had lied to the Quorum of the Twelve Apostles about them when rumors about Carrington began spreading.
 (The Salt Lake Tribune first accused Carrington of adultery in 1875.)
 In 1885, Carrington argued before the Twelve that because he did not ejaculate inside the women he had sexual relations with, he had technically not committed adultery, but had simply committed "a little folly in Israel".
 The Quorum disagreed and excommunicated him.

 Carrington was rebaptized on November 1, 1887.
 Upon his rebaptism, he was not reinstated as an apostle or as a general authority.

 On his deathbed, Carrington received permission to be ordained an elder so that he could be buried in his temple robes.
 Wilford Woodruff, the president of the church, sent Angus M. Cannon to ordain him.
 Cannon arrived at 3:57 pm but Carrington had died at 3:42 pm.
 It was later decided that he could be buried in his temple clothing.
 Carrington died at Salt Lake City, Utah Territory, at age 76, and was buried at Salt Lake City Cemetery.
+Only a portion of his original headstone still remains.